sahilgoyal7214/DSA_with_C/Sorting And Searching/README.md

 7. **Selection Sort:** Implement the Selection Sort algorithm to sort an array of integers in ascending order.

-8. **Counting Sort:** Implement the Counting Sort algorithm to sort an array of non-negative integers.

 ## Getting Started

 To get started with the problems in this subcategory, follow these steps: